AviatrixSystems/avxlabs-docs/ace_automation_self_service/docs/4_setup.md

 ![Variable Set Created](images/setup-variable-set-created.png)

-This concludes the pre-course setup for `GitHub` and `Terraform HCL`.
+This concludes the pre-course setup for `GitHub` and `HCP Terraform`.